 Third, wineskins were made of treated and groomed animal skins, and the neck of the animal was used for the opening of the large container.
 After a while, the skin became brittle.
 Putting new wine, which expanded with fermentation, would burst the old brittle skin and spill out.

 Obvious parallel: Jesus is the new wine, and old Judaism is the brittle wineskin.
 God is doing a new thing.
-You see, you have to imagine Pharisees and teachers of the law roaming the country and going into towns—sometimes living in them—dishing out rules and regulations on how to keep the law.
+You have to imagine Pharisees and teachers of the law roaming the country and going into towns—sometimes living in them—dishing out rules and regulations on how to keep the law.
 They read their history in the Hebrew Bible.
-They knew that God had judged their nation because the ancient Israelites broke the laws of the covenant (together called the law of Moses).
-So their motives were honorable.
+They knew that God had judged their nation because the ancient Israelites broke the laws of the covenant (the law of Moses).
+So the motives of the Pharisees were honorable.
 But things just got too complicated.

 Now Jesus comes along, to take God’s way with man in a new direction.
 He is currently ushering in the new kingdom, the New Covenant.
 God is in the process of leaving behind the old.
 With the cross, the resurrection and the ascension, the departure from the old will be completed, and the new direction will go full force.

 So what is retained from the Old in the New?
 Really only a few (very important) areas:

 - Moral law (e.g. some in the Torah)